Māori Medicine (Rongoa)

 Some of the information relating to the medicinal use of plants has been supported through scientific studies and the study of the use of related plants in other parts of the world.
 An example is kawakawa, which has relatives that are used medicinally in other countries of the South Pacific and has been the focus of scientific research.

-Below is information that illustrates the medicinal use of a few New Zealand plants.
-It has been taken predominantly from the recordings of early settlers and missionaries and is not intended for self-medication as in many cases it has not been verified.
+This information has been taken predominantly from the recordings of early settlers and missionaries.
+It is NOT intended for self-medication as in many cases it has not been verified.